 HSCI 531.
 Program Planning and Evaluation (3)

 Prerequisite: HSCI 533.
 Preparatory: Graduate standing as a conditional or classified student in the MPH program.
 Graduate students not in the program may enroll with permission of course instructor.
 In-depth study of the conceptual/theoretical and practice-based methodologies of public health program planning and evaluation.

 Critical analysis of theoretical issues and current methodologies related to influencing health behavior.
 Special emphasis will be given to the selection and application of principles to the field of public health.

 HSCI 534.
 Lactation Education for the Healthcare Professional (3)

 This course provides graduate students from various health disciplines with the opportunity to learn and apply approaches used by public health professionals to promote breastfeeding in the community.
 Emphasis will be given to analyzing current breastfeeding behavior using a social-ecological model of thinking.
 Topics covered will include: epidemiological trends in breastfeeding, health outcomes associated with …

 HSCI 535.
-Curriculum Development in Health Education (3)
+Curriculum Development in Public Health (3)

 HSCI 536.
 Cultural Issues in Healthcare (3)

 Preparatory: Graduate standing or instructor consent.
 Provides the health professions student with an increased understanding of the cross-cultural factors that can influence health and disease practices across a wide range of cultural groups.
 Using readings, classroom exercises and student-developed case studies, participants explore the cultural variables impacting the delivery of health promotion/disease prevention programs and …

 HSCI 537.
 Principles of Communication in Public Health (3)